 In this issue, we have two huge articles from experts on tracking and mixing to help get you started on the road to great recordings.
 Joe Albano's been teaching how to mike and track sessions for decades, and he brings his expertise to our pages this month with a great article for new and experienced recordists alike.
 And if you want to know how to mix for success, look no further than Grammy winner Marc Urselli, who brings years of success to his treatment of making a great mix.

-In the realm of mastering, we bring you interviews with three successful mastering engineers who discuss past and present projects and what's involved in the mastering process, from the client's and the engineer's sides.
-Jonathan Davis comes to us fresh from remastering Led Zeppelin at the right hand of Jimmy Page; Stephen Marsh takes his track record of mastering everything from Grammy-winning albums to film and TV scores and much more and presents a solid slate of advice for musicians; and globetrotting engineer Maor Appelbaum discusses the ins and outs of working with a mastering engineer when you can't attend the session yourself.
+In the realm of mastering, we bring you interviews with two successful mastering engineers who discuss past and present projects and what's involved in the mastering process, from the client's and the engineer's sides.
+Jonathan Davis comes to us fresh from remastering Led Zeppelin at the right hand of Jimmy Page; and Stephen Marsh takes his track record of mastering everything from Grammy-winning albums to film and TV scores and much more and presents a solid slate of advice for musicians.

 Also in this issue, we take a look way back at the very beginning of Motown, with an incisive look on how this genre-defining label and its equally famous studio got their start.
 Paul J. Stamler gives a perspective on tracking and mixing in the early years of Motown, and we welcome acclaimed writer and Front Of House Magazine editor George Petersen to our pages with a fascinating article that begins with a mysterious audio processor found at a yard sale and ends with a deeper understanding of the Motown magic.

 All this plus our usual features, Readers' Tapes with Marty Peters, and more, make the October RECORDING a must-read for every recording musician.
 Don't miss it!